Blue background with pattern

 What is a Magento rebuild?

-Benefits of a rebuild:
+Advantages of a rebuild:

 What is a Magento retrofit?

-Benefits of a retrofit:
+Advantages of a retrofit:

 Why we almost never choose a rebuild

-We have found that a rebuild is often not the best choice for our clients for the following reasons:
+We have found that a rebuild is often not the best choice for our clients, for the following reasons: